KAYAK HUNTING IN ILLORSUIT

 and two sculling rolls —

-(18) from fully capsized, use side sculling to recover, with paddle at water’s surface (demonstrated); (19) from fully capsized, use chest sculling to recover, again with paddle at water’s surface (demonstrated) — Enoch did this roll by falling forward to capsize, in East Greenland it was done by falling backwards (which is how I assume Heath did and I saw it done in the films at the Scott Polar Institute).
+(18) from fully capsized, use side sculling to recover, with paddle at water’s surface (demonstrated); (19) from fully capsized, use chest sculling to recover, again with paddle at water’s surface (demonstrated) — Enoch did this roll by falling forward to capsize, in East Greenland it was done by falling backwards (which is how I assume both Heath and I saw it done in the films at the Scott Polar Institute).
 Oddly enough, this way of rolling is not mentioned by Victor.

-I want to emphasize that roll number (17) in this list of Enoch’s rolls is absolutely not the same as the “reverse sweep roll” performed in the QK championships.
+I need to emphasize that roll number (17) in this list of Enoch’s rolls is absolutely not the same as the “reverse sweep roll” performed in the QK championships.
 As I say, it is close to being a Steyr roll.
 In “Rolling from the Back Deck” by Chris Joosse: “The set up position is different in that instead of facing up towards the surface, [you will be] leaning against the back deck of your boat facing the bottom of whatever body of water you’re in. … consider the sweep a constant exercise in looking more or less down.”

 Years later, in Madison, Wisconsin, this Steyr-like roll that Enoch had taught me became my favorite.
 For me, it was the easiest and the most elegant of them all.